 - Knit & Natter ClubEvery Thursday — 5pm – 7pm // THE Stambourne Knitting group – Get crafty with knitting, crochet, embroidery, sewing, quilting and more!
 Bring along your… Read more: Knit & Natter Club

-- Winter Craft Market in StambourneSaturday, 15th February 2025 — 10.30am – 1.30pm // Come along to the Stambourne Village Hall on Saturday, 15th February 2024 for our Winter Craft Market, part… Read more: Winter Craft Market in Stambourne
+- Spring Craft Market in StambourneSaturday, 21st March 2026 — 10.30am – 1.30pm // Come along to the Stambourne Village Hall on Saturday, 21st February 2026 for our Spring Craft Market and… Read more: Spring Craft Market in Stambourne